-Copenhagen ranked 20th in the Global Power Cities index 2017 edition.
-With this, they are close to their all-time best ranking (17th) back in 2010.
+Copenhagen ranked 20th in the Global Power City Index 2019 edition.
 All in all, the general performance of Copenhagen is very stable and has varied little in this 10-year long study.
-As previous sustainability- related indices already demonstrated, here also Copenhagen ranks highest in the environment dimension (8th, while cultural interaction (35th) and research and development (33rd) score much lower.
+As previous sustainability-related indices already demonstrated, here also Copenhagen ranks highest in the environment dimension (3rd), while research and development (31st), and cultural interaction (33rd) score is much lower.

-Copenhagen’s ranking in AT Kearney’s Global Cities index that studies the world’s most influential cities is 21st.
-This is three positions higher than the year before.
+Copenhagen’s outlook ranking in AT Kearney’s Global Cities Index that studies the world’s most influential cities is 17th.
+This is six positions higher than the year before.
 They score best for governance and personal well-being; on the down-side, innovation plays a small role in making Copenhagen an influential city.

 How attractive is Copenhagen as place to work?